cesar-gz/Alien-Invasion/README.md

 1)run the alien_invasion.py file

-Press space bar to shoot and Q is to quit
+Press space bar to shoot and Q to quit